electronic-jedi/schematic-comment-js/README.md

 # schematic-comment-js

-A library for writing comments with diagram detail
+A library for writing comments with diagram detail within source code.

 ## Capabilities

 * Generate simple drawings using alphanumeric characters.
 * Support for comments used in programming languages for pasting into source files.

+## Objectives

+* To simplify the usability of the library so that developers can use it without much calculation.
+* To help document code using diagrams within the source file.

 ## Example
 Here is an example using `v1.0.1-beta`.